MingLunHan/CIF-HieraDist/README.md

 ## Introduction
 [INTERSPEECH 2023] Knowledge Transfer from Pre-trained Language Models to Cif-based Speech Recognizers via Hierarchical Distillation

 This repository is the official implementation for the hierarchical knowledge distillation (HieraDist) developed for CIF-based models.
-Please refer to the original paper for details: [Knowledge Transfer from Pre-trained Language Models to Cif-based Speech Recognizers via Hierarchical Distillation](https://arxiv.org/abs/2301.13003).
+Please refer to the original paper for more details: [Knowledge Transfer from Pre-trained Language Models to Cif-based Speech Recognizers via Hierarchical Distillation](https://arxiv.org/abs/2301.13003).

 ## What can you do with this repository?